GrapesJS/grapesjs/docs/modules/Commands.md

 ## Basic configuration

-You can create your commands already from the initialization by passing them in the `commands.defaults` options:
+You can create your commands already from the initialization step by passing them in the `commands.defaults` options:

 ```js
 const editor = grapesjs.init({